themesberg/tailwind-nuxt-starter/README.md

 const modal: ModalInterface = new Modal($modalElement, modalOptions);
 ```

-Using types can be very benefitial because it makes sure that you only use the allowed types and values for the options that are available.
+Using types can be very beneficial because it makes sure that you only use the allowed types and values for the options that are available.
 For example, if you used a value such as `yellow` for the placement object, which is a color, TypeScript will throw an error because it does not meet the type requirements from Flowbite.

 Here's the full code using types with TypeScript: